stephengold/Garrett/README.md

 After a successful build,
 Maven artifacts will be found in `GarrettLibrary/build/libs`.

-You can install the Maven artifacts to your local Maven repository:
+You can install the artifacts to your local Maven repository:
  + using Bash or PowerShell:  `./gradlew install`
  + using Windows Command Prompt:  `.\gradlew install`